shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-** FALL READING WEEK **
+## FALL READING WEEK

-Use this time to get acquainted with what comes next.
-In theses 'hands on' sessions, we will as a group try our hands at a variety of approaches.
+> Use this time to get acquainted with what comes next.
+In these 'hands on' sessions, we will as a group try our hands at a variety of approaches.
 Some of these might work easily, some might take more effort.
 Sometimes you might need to set yourself up in small teams, sometimes you might be able to work entirely on your own.
 It will depend on the constellation of interests and abilities in the classroom.
 For each session, I will set the scene for what we are trying to do, I will draw attention to the elements that I think are most interesting, and I will provide whatever other resources might be necessary.
+Depending on how things go, we might try more complex things than are listed here; there will be a bit of flexibility over these next few weeks.
+Watch for [updates](/).
+<br><Br>
 It is **the process** which matters, not the final result of 'completion' of a task.
 The best work will exhibit critical curiosity about each stage in the process, and will chase down the implications.
+<Br><Br>
 You will document your process, your findings, your questions, your concerns, your roadblocks.
 At all times, you'll be thinking about the bigger picture: what does this mean for the _doing_ of history?
 What does this mean for the work of a historian?
 What does this imply for public engagement with history?
+<br><Br>
 You'll submit your documentation to me each week as per usual as textfiles using the markdown.
 I will plant these in our digital garden.

 ---